Weak disorder asymptotics in the stochastic mean-field model of distance: Introduction

-\paragraph{Other edge weights.} Note that in our context, the distribution of edge weights is $F(x)=1-\exp(-x^{1/s}) \sim x^{1/s}$ for $x$ close to zero.
-One would expect that the results in the paper carry over rather easily to edge weights with distribution function $F$ for which $F(x)=x^{1/s}(1+o(1))$ when $x\downarrow 0$.
-When $F(x)$ has entirely different behavior at $x=0$, other properties might arise.
+Note that in our context the distribution of edge weights is $F(x)=1-\exp(-x^{1/s}) \sim x^{1/s}$ for $x$ close to zero.
+One would expect that the results in the paper carry over rather easily to edge weights with distribution function $F$ for which $F(x)=x^{1/s}(1+o(1))$ when $x\downarrow0$.
+When~$F(x)$ has entirely different behavior at $x=0$, other properties might arise.
 Indeed, in our current setting, we see that with high probability the shortest-weight path traverses only through edges of weights of order $n^{-s}$, which is the size of the minimum of $n$ i.i.d.\ random variables with distribution $E^s$, where $E$ is exponential with mean 1.
-Thus, the benefit of using edges of such small weight vastly outweigh the fact that the path thus become longer (i.e. has $\Theta_{\prob}(\log{n})$ edges).
-Now, when $F(x)=\e^{-x^{-a}}$ for some $a>0$, then the minimum of $n$ such random variables is $(\log{n})^{-1/a}(1+\op(1))$, so that the minimal weight edge in the complete graph equals $2^{-1/a}(\log{n})^{-1/a}(1+\op(1))$.
-Here, we write that $\op(b_n)$ to denote a random variable $X_n$ which satisfies that $X_n/b_n\convp 0$.
-Thus, when $a>1$, we cannot expect the optimal path to have length $\Theta_{\prob}(\log{n})$, as already the immediate path between vertices 1 and 2 has smaller weight than any path of length $\log{n}$.
+Thus, the benefit of using edges of such small weight vastly outweigh the fact that the path thus become longer [i.e., has $\Theta_{\prob}(\log{n})$ edges].
+Now, when $F(x)=\e ^{-x^{-a}}$ for some $a>0$, then the minimum of $n$ such random variables is $(\log {n})^{-1/a}(1+o_{\prob}(1))$, so that the minimal weight edge in the complete graph equals $2^{-1/a}(\log{n})^{-1/a}(1+o_{\prob}(1))$.
+Here, we write that $o_{\prob}(b_n)$ to denote a random variable $X_n$ which satisfies that $X_n/b_n\convp0$.
+In particular, when $a>1$, we cannot expect the optimal path to have length $\Theta_{\prob}(\log{n})$, as already the immediate path between vertices 1 and 2 has smaller weight than any path of length $\log{n}$.

-Moreover, it is not hard to see that the minimal \emph{two-step path} between vertices 1 and 2 has weight $2^{1+1/a}(\log{n})^{-1/a}(1+\op(1))$, so that the hopcount is with high probability at most $2^{1+2/a}$.
+Moreover, it is not hard to see that the minimal \emph{two-step path} between vertices 1 and 2 has weight $2^{1+1/a}(\log {n})^{-1/a}(1+o_{\prob}(1))$, so that the hopcount is with high probability\vadjust{\goodbreak} at most $2^{1+2/a}$.
 Thus, this simple argument proves that the hopcount is \emph{tight} for all $a>0$ (as is the case for the CM with infinite mean degrees \cite{BhaHofHoo09a}).
-It would be of interest to investigate the limiting law of the hopcount (does the hopcount converge in probability to a constant?).
-In any case, it is clear that weights with distribution function $F(x)=\e^{-x^{-a}}$ belong to a \emph{different universality class} as compared to edge weights $E^s$, where $E$ is an exponential random variable and $s>0$.
-This leads us to the following general math program:
+In \cite{BhaHofHoo11}, this setting is investigated in more detail, and it is shown that, for most value of $a$, the hopcount converges in probability to a constant.
+Thus, it is clear that weights with distribution function $F(x)=\e^{-x^{-a}}$ belong to a \emph{different universality class} as compared to edge weights~$E^s$, where~$E$ is an exponential random variable and $s>0$.
+This leads us to the following general program: